 In your free time, take a walk around a nearby market to try on kente garments, known by the people of Ghana as ‘the cloth of kings’, or browse the bead and jewellery stalls.
 You can also explore the forts from the colonial era or sample Ghanaian delicacies like freshly roasted plantains, while enjoying the rhythms of local musicians and basking in the sun.

-It is here that we were invited to set up education, gender equality, and community development volunteer programs in Ghana.
-Since then we have been based in a small village on the outskirts of the capital of Accra, where many of the local community are sustained by fishing.
-Here we work with various stakeholders including governmental organisations, local NGOs, schools, and women’s rights groups to create a platform for international volunteers to contribute to local sustainable development projects that assist these organisations to achieve their goals.
+We are based in a small village on the outskirts of the capital of Accra, where many of the local communities are sustained by fishing.
+Here we work with various stakeholders including governmental organisations, local NGOs, schools, and women’s and girl’s groups to create a platform for international volunteers to contribute to local sustainable development projects that assist these organisations to achieve their goals.

 GVI does not support orphanage volunteering.
 For more information see our stance on orphanage volunteering.
 We also support ChildSafe, a global child protection initiative, and regularly review our comprehensive Child and Vulnerable Adult Protection policy.
 All our staff and participants are required to complete a police background check before arrival on the program, and on-site child protection training is provided once they arrive in the host country.
 We also protect children from cyber and real-world threats by ensuring that our marketing follows child protection best practices.

-GVI volunteers will be living and working in at our base in Kokrobite, near Accra. and depending on their program will have the opportunity tion of assissting with classroom management and early years education development in the local kindergarten and schools.
-They can also choose to work on women’s economic empowerment, women’s health, or international development policy in an aim to promote social and economic advancement through classes and demonstrations.
+GVI volunteers will be living and working at our base in Kokrobite, near Accra.
+Depending on the program, you will have the opportunity to assist classroom management and early years education development in local kindergarten and schools, work in women’s empowerment or contribute to global public health programs.